-- (1) Pending closing of the Acquisition. - (2) The Bison Pipeline was placed into service in January 2011.
+(2) The Bison pipeline was placed into service in January 2011.

 Business Strategies

 - Our strategic approach is to invest in long-term, critical energy infrastructure that provides reliable delivery of energy to customers in the United States. - Our investment approach is to develop or acquire assets that provide stable cash distributions and opportunities for new capital additions, while maintaining a low-risk profile.
 We are opportunistic and disciplined in our approach when identifying new investments. - Our operational approach is to maximize the utilization of our pipeline systems, with a commitment to safe and reliable operations.